10 Things you have to See Near Prague

 Lamps made of human bones, a large shield also made of skeletal remains or niches full of skulls are part of what you can see in the impressive chapel of Sedlec.
 If you want to know a place that causes a contradictory impression, between the beautiful and the sinister, I recommend you to book an excursion to Kutná Hora.

-Among other buildings that should be visited is the huge cathedral of Santa Barbara, without forgetting the beautiful bridge with statues leading to the temple, the Jesuit College and other charms that you will find strolling through the cobbled streets of the area.
+Among other buildings that should be visited is the huge Cathedral of Santa Barbara, without forgetting the beautiful bridge with statues that leads to the temple, the Jesuit College and other charms that you will find strolling through the cobbled streets of the area.

 How to get to Kutná Hora